Originally published: July 2025 · Last updated: May 2026

 Should I buy my next home first or sell first?

 Buying first gives you time to find the right home without rushing, but you may carry two mortgages temporarily.
 Selling first frees up your funds and simplifies financing, but you may need temporary housing.
-We’ve helped clients do both successfully – the right choice depends on your financial situation, timeline, and comfort level.
+The right choice depends on your financial situation, timeline, and comfort level.
+We have helped clients do both successfully.

 When is the best time to sell a home in San Diego?